sirouk/chutes-skyrimnet/README.md

 Since we do not mutate payloads, keep sending the **exact JSON / multipart bodies** that the vendor servers expect (e.g., Gradio queue payloads, Whisper form uploads, etc.).

-> **Input validation:** Each JSON cord now passes through a `pydantic.BaseModel` wrapper so we can stop obviously malformed payloads (non-object JSON, missing envelopes) before they reach the upstream containers, while still forwarding all fields verbatim to the vendor services.
+> **Input validation & proxying:** Each JSON cord now passes through a `pydantic.BaseModel` so we reject malformed payloads (non-object JSON, missing required keys) before hitting the vendor server, while still forwarding fields verbatim.
 Multipart Whisper uploads continue to go straight through to avoid touching binary bodies.
+We proxy every request rather than re-implementing the vendor FastAPI/Gradio apps; the entrypoint inside each Docker image already launches those services, and our cords simply forward traffic (with minimal header cleanup, timeouts, and validation) to the processes listening on localhost:7860/8020/8080.

 Environment variables (`env.example` → `.env`):
 ```